xMoAlaa7/NetAuto/README.md

 ## RO_config_playbook.yml

->*IOS modules used here are:* ios_config
+>**IOS modules used here are:** ios_config

-This playbook's main task is to configure DHCP and L3 Interfaces on Cisco routers.
+This playbook's main objective is to configure DHCP and L3 Interfaces on Cisco routers.
 It imports both the dhcp and l3_interfaces roles which rely on iterating to configure the routers.
 Iterations are applied on dictionaries containing the required configurations that are present in a host_vars file named after the router’s ansible_host name provided in the inventory file.

 *RO_config_playbook.yml*